Bachelor's degree: Belgium

 Education in Belgium is run by the language communities, with separate higher education systems being administered by the Flemish Community and the French Community.
 Both systems have been reformed to align with the Bologna Process, the Flemish Community from 2003 and the French Community from 2004.
 In the Flemish Community, bachelor's degrees may be either academic or professional.
 These degrees last three years, and may be followed in both cases by an advanced bachelor diploma (Bachelier de spécialisation; Bachelor-na-bachelor), lasting one year (cf. the Australian bachelor honours degree).
 All of these qualifications are at level 6 on the EQF, to which the Flemish Qualification Framework was referenced in June 2011.
 In the French Community, universities award grade de bachelier (3 years) as the equivalent of bachelor's degrees.
 Outside of universities, professional programs may be type long (long type) or type court (short type), both of which are offered at hautes ecoles and ecoles supérieures des arts.
 The long type takes in a grade de bachelier (type long) (3 years), which is followed by a master degree (1 or 2 years), while the short type has a grade de bachelier professionnalisant (type court) (3 years), which may be followed by a bachelier de spécialisation (1 year).
 All bachelier degrees (including the bachelier de spécialisation) are equivalent to level 6 of the EQF, but have not been formally referenced.

 Croatia

 Most public universities and community colleges in Croatia today offer a three-year bachelor program, which can be followed up typically with a two-year master's (graduate) program.

 All bachelor's degrees in Croatia are professional.
 For distinction, in universities the title is "univ. bacc." (university bachelor) and in community colleges is just "bacc.".

 Zagreb School of Economics and Management has a four-year bachelor's program.

 Academies that specialize in the arts, e.g. the Academy of Fine Arts in Zagreb, have four-year bachelor's programs followed by a one-year master's.

+Cyprus

+Higher education in Cyprus is aligned with the Bologna Process and governed by the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA).
+Bachelor's degrees at Cypriot universities are four years in duration, corresponding to 240 ECTS credits.